lpalova/lpalova.github.io/about.md

 As a faculty at [New Jersey Institute of Technology](http://math.njit.edu/), I taught multiple mathematics classes, including calculus, mathematics of finance, statistics and probability.
-I managed anywhere from 10 to 60 students per class, created syllabi, teaching materials, including homework, quizzes, exams, and assigned grades.
+I managed anywhere from 10 to 60 students per class, created syllabi, teaching materials, exams, assigned homework, quizzes, and final grades.

 Recently, I've got involved in data science work.
 Please check some of my projects [here](http://lpalova.github.io/), or [here](https://github.com/lpalova).
 I have completed various data science projects, with focus on